The real numbers are an ordered field with the least upper bound property.There are two problems with this:

 Strictly speaking, in order to say that the rational numbers don't have the least upper bound property, we should take the set of positive rationals which square to less than 2, observe that it is non-empty and bounded above, and then suppose that it has a rational supremum, say a.
 The claim will then follow when we get a contradiction.

 Since a is an upper bound for the set in the rationals, it is also an upper bound for the set in the reals, and so the square root of 2 is less than or equal to it.
-However a cannot be equal to the square root of 2, by Proposition 2.5, so a is less than root 2.
+However a cannot be equal to the square root of 2, by Proposition 2.5, so a is greater than root 2.
 By Corollary 2.4 there is another rational number between root 2 and a.
 This number must also be an upper bound for our set (since it is greater than root 2), which contradicts a being the least upper bound.